 The existing ecological communities at the Project Site provide suitable habitat for common wildlife species adapted to predominantly developed/disturbed conditions and close human presence.
 Therefore, the conversion of portions of the landscaped cover type to a developed residential use is not anticipated to result in significant adverse impacts to existing habitat.
 While there would be tree basal area loss, the number of trees to be replanted are equal to the number that are being removed.
-The trees identified in the Landscaping Plan would near maturity within 15 years.
-The size chosen for the plan are common and would typically establish faster than a larger tree.
-The tree basal area would increase at least 10% each year of its growth.
+The trees identified in the Landscaping Plan would near maturity within approximately 20 years.
+The size chosen for the plan are industry-accepted sizes and would typically establish faster than larger trees, as stated in a published 3-year study in the Journal of Arboriculture 26(3): May 2000, p 162, Survival and Growth of Transplanted Large- and Small-Caliper Red Oaks by Struve et al. Based on the study, the tree basal area is projected increase at a rate of 15%, up to 22% each year of its growth.
 Once established, the basal area rate of growth increases as well.
-For the tree proposed in the Landscape Plan, it is anticipated that the trees would become established within 2 years.
-The temporary reduction in tree basal area at the Project Site would be minimized or mitigated by the preservation of many existing mature trees at the Project Site, installation of native plant buffers along surface waters and wetlands and preservation of 30.6 acres of shared open space.
+For the trees proposed in the Landscape Plan, it is anticipated that the trees would become established within 2 years, also based on the same study (Struve et al., p166).
+The temporary reduction in tree basal area at the Project Site would be minimized or mitigated by the preservation of many existing mature trees at the Project Site including the preservation of 30.6 acres of shared open space and the installation of native plant buffers along surface waters and wetlands.